 Our number one goal is providing quality service to the citizens of Suffolk.

-No Electronic devices of any type (ie. Fitbit Watches, Ipad, Ipod, Cell Phones, Smart Watches or Similar devices) are allowed into the Mills E. Godwin Court Complex and must be returned to your car.
+No Electronic devices of any type (i.e. Fitbit Watches, iPad, iPod, Cell Phones, Smart Watches or Similar devices) are allowed into the Mills E. Godwin Court Complex and must be returned to your car.

 Sheriff Everett "E.C."
-Harris has over 37 years of law enforcement experience.
-He has proudly served the citizens of Suffolk for the last 31 years, building strong relationships with law enforcement and municipal entities throughout the region and State.
+Harris has over 40 years of law enforcement experience.
+He has proudly served the citizens of Suffolk for the last 35 years, building strong relationships with law enforcement and municipal entities throughout the region and State.

 Sheriff Harris began his career as a Military Police Officer in the United States Army.
-After his honorable discharge, he was employed with the Chesapeake Bay Bridge Tunnel Police and then the Suffolk Police Department where he served as a patrolman and detective for over 17 years.
-After 10 years serving as Chief Investigator with the Suffolk Commonwealth’s Attorney Office he was appointed Chief Deputy of the Suffolk Sheriff’s Office.
-Sheriff Harris is very active in our community as a member of the Suffolk and McAlister Masonic Lodges, Suffolk Fraternal Order of Police, Virginia Sheriff's Association, Police Association of Virginia and the Suffolk Wellness Coalition.
-Sheriff Harris is an officer with the Suffolk Ruritan Club where he is very active in fundraising efforts that support the club's scholarship fund and veteran's appreciation efforts.
-He serves on the boards of the Suffolk Crime Line, Western Tidewater Regional Jail, Suffolk Public Schools Key Communicator and the Virginia State Bar's First District Disciplinary Committee.
-Sheriff Harris is committed to being engaged in the community, in order to make this city a better place to live.
+After his honorable discharge, he was employed with the Chesapeake Bay Bridge Tunnel Police, and then he joined the Suffolk Police Department where he served as a patrolman and detective for over 17 years.
+After 10 years serving as a sheriff’s deputy and Chief Investigator with the Suffolk Commonwealth’s Attorney’s Office, he was appointed Chief Deputy of the Suffolk Sheriff’s Office.
+On January 1, 2017, Sheriff Harris was sworn in as the Sheriff of the City of Suffolk.